 Budvytytė’s work has been shown at the 59th Venice Biennale, Frac Île-de-France, Nam June Paik Art Center, Vleeshal, Canal Projects, the Renaissance Society, the Stedelijk Museum, De Appel, and the 19th Biennale of Sydney, among many others.
 She was a resident at Le Pavillon, Palais de Tokyo, and at Wiels Contemporary Art Centre.
 In 2026, she will represent Lithuania at the 60th Venice Biennale.

 Eliana Otta explores collective mourning as a decolonial and regenerative practice.
-Through a process she describes as ‘fertilising mourning’, she examines how shared grief can dismantle hierarchical binaries, such as the opposition between life and death.
+Through a process she describes as ‘fertilising mourning’, she examines how shared grief can dismantle hierarchical binaries, such as life and death.
 Opening up spaces for intimacy, trust, and curiosity, her practice often merges pedagogical, curatorial, and editorial approaches.

 Otta holds a master’s degree in Cultural Studies and completed a PhD at the Academy of Fine Arts in Vienna.
 She is the co-founder of the artist collective Bisagra in Lima and the ecofeminist group Mouries in Athens, and was part of the curatorial team for the permanent exhibition at Lugar de la Memoria, la Tolerancia y la Inclusión Social in Lima.
 She has been an artist-in-residence at Gapado AiR, Capacete, and the Sommerakademie im Zentrum Paul Klee, among others.